Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Experimental details

-By fitting the Lorentzian function to the PSD traces in FIG.~\ref{fig:PSDs} in the main text, the oscillation frequencies of the cavity output signal are obtained.
-We plot the frequencies versus the qubit drive amplitudes below and find a linear relation.
-The linear fit returns a slope the same as the slope in the qubit drive amplitude calibration.
+By fitting the Lorentzian function to the PSD traces corresponding to a cavity occupation of 0.28 in Fig.~\ref{fig:PSDs} in the main text, the oscillation frequencies of the cavity output signal are obtained.
+We plot the frequencies versus the qubit drive amplitudes in Fig. \ref{fig:PSD_freqs} and find a linear relation.
+The linear fit returns a slope the same as the slope in the qubit drive amplitude calibration in Fig. \ref{fig:2D_rabi}.